Kiiru-Anastasia/ExcelDataCleaningTool/README.md

 **Handling missing values**

 Missing values are handled in one of three main methods:
-* 'drop' - removes missing values from the dataset.
+* 'drop' - removes missing values from the dataset (currently working as the default).
 * 'fill' - replaces missing values with a provided 'fill_value'.
 * 'impute' - replaces missing values for numerical columns with either the 'median' or 'mean' provided as the 'impute_method'